leo-le-07/onboarding-codenote-client/README.md

 _Hints:_
 - In order to upload file attachment to S3, please use method `s3Upload` from `/libs/awsLib` library.
-- For creating new note, we can use `API` method from `aws-amplify` to make a create new note request.
+- For creating new note, we can use `API` method from `aws-amplify` to make a new note request.
 For example:
 ```javascript
 API.post("notes", "/notes", { body: { attachment: 's3-url', content: 'our note content' }});
 ```

 #### Submit Pull Request
-After finish basic/optional features, please create a pull request to branch `task-1/add-basic-features`
+When finishing, please create a pull request to branch `task-1/add-basic-features`

 ## Part II - Working With Redux
-In part I, we manage user logged in state in `App` component as `isAuthenticated` internal state.
-Then passing that state as `childProps` to all nested children.
-It still works in the beginning but for real project with lots of states, it hards to manage in this way.
+In part I, we manage a user logged in state in `App` component as `isAuthenticated` internal state.
+Then we pass that state as `childProps` to all nested children.
+It still works in the beginning, however, it hards to manage in real projects.

-Redux is come up with a convenient way to share state in our application.
+Redux comes up with a convenient way to share state within our application.

-Checkout and create new a branch
+Check out and create a new branch
 ```
 $ git fetch
 $ git checkout task-2/working-with-redux